Skip to content

 Clusters can be created using the Safespring portal or API.
 Once created, clusters can be scaled up or down as needed.

 We support using 3 or 5 control plane nodes.
-When Kubernetes API uptime is critical for you business operations, we recommend using 5 control plane nodes.
+When Kubernetes API uptime is critical for your business operations, we recommend using 5 control plane nodes.

 Worker nodes can be used with L2 or B2 flavors, see flavors for more details and trade-offs.
 Generally B2 provides better uptime and L2 with local disk provides better disk performance.